0xPolygonMiden/miden-base/docs/src/introduction.md

-# Polygon Miden - Privacy scales better
+# Polygon Miden
 Miden is a zero-knowledge rollup for high-throughput and private applications.
-Miden allows users to prove state changes of local data where the network only tracks a commitment of.
-Additionally, users can also let the Operator prove public state changes as in other known rollups.
+Miden allows users to prove state changes of local data where the network only tracks a commitment of it.
+This leads to privacy and high-throughput.
+We think, Privacy Scales Better.
+Users can also let the Operator prove public state changes as in other known rollups.

 Polygon Miden is a modular execution layer that extends Ethereum's capabilities using powerful features such as parallel transaction execution and client-side proving.
 With Miden, developers can create novel, high-throughput, privacy preserving dApps for DeFi, RWA and Autonomous Worlds using their favorite languages such as Rust and TypeScript.